SumiSastri/react-basics-to-hooks/docs/intermediate-concepts/react-state-management/8-ways-to-store-state.md

 Often data is one big tangled interdependant play of data shared via state and props across various components.

-The purpose of the documentation is to provide a quick cheat-sheet for state-management.
+The purpose of the documentation is to provide the intermediate React developer with the 8 common ways that state can be stored in a React App

 __What is state?__